aburford/aburford.github.io/_posts/2019-09-12-run-logger.markdown

 tags:   [Objective-C, iOS]
 github: https://github.com/aburford/Run-Logger
 ---
-Run Logger allows you to easily track and record your runs right from your iPhone, iPad, or Apple Watch.
+Run Logger allows runners to easily track and record your runs right from your iPhone, iPad, or Apple Watch.
 ### The Application
 Run Logger interfaces with the LogARun website (no affiliation) to store all of your runs.
 Here are some of the basic features offered by Run Logger:
 * Store a variety of metrics for each run, including which pair of shoes were used to calculate shoe mileage